shaharoded/Israel-Palestine-War-Reddit-Analysis/README.md

 # Visualization Dashboard to compare the online behavior of Pro-Palestinians vs. Pro-Israelis on Reddit, regarding the Israel-Gaza war (2023-2024)

-This project provides a visualization dashboard to analyze and compare Pro-Palestinian and Pro-Israel online content & comments based on various metrics such as Toxicity Score, Sentiment Distribution, and more, while breaking these aspects to different topics and speech type.
-The dashboard is built using Streamlit and Plotly for interactive visualizations.
+This project provides a visualization dashboard to analyze and compare Pro-Palestinian and Pro-Israel online content & comments based on various NLP metrics such as Toxicity Score, Sentiment Distribution, and more, while breaking these aspects to different topics and speech type.
+The dashboard is built using Streamlit and Plotly for interactive visualizations and allows between and within group comparisons on varius speech derived features.

 The original dataset is available here:

 https://www.kaggle.com/datasets/asaniczka/reddit-on-israel-palestine-daily-updated

-The dashboard is available on:
+The dashboard is available on (app might turn to sleep if wasn't used for a while):

 https://israel-palestine-war-reddit-analysis-6nekyrcmznptivya9ogcpl.streamlit.app/